Ghatage/ghatage.github.io/about.md

 Hey there!
 I'm Anup Ghatage.
 I love to code and to do sleight of hand magic.
 <br>I specialize (or so I would like to think) in systems programming.
+<br>Other areas of interest include:
+<br> `distributed systems`, `high availability` and `database internals`
+<br>I have also dabbled in `compiler internals` and `computer vision`
+<br>Yes, I am all over the place.
 <br>
-<br>I graduated from University of Pune, India with a Masters Degree in Computer Science.
+<br>I'm a University of Pune grad with a Masters Degree in Computer Science.
-I worked at Sybase Inc. as a Kernel Engineer for Sybase's flagship database called 'Adavptive Server Enterprise'
+<br>I worked at Sybase Inc. as a Kernel Engineer for Sybase's flagship database called 'Adaptive Server Enterprise'
 <br>
 <br>Currently I am a graduate student at Carnegie Mellon University, studying Computer Science, Information Systems and Business.